MaddyTP/node-red-contrib-ui-reef/README.md

 These nodes would not be possible without the work of the following:

 * barbutenaers / hotNipi - [node-red-contrib-ui-multistate-switch](https://github.com/bartbutenaers/node-red-contrib-ui-multistate-switch)
-* The Node-Red Team - chart and function nodes
+* Node-Red Team - Function node
+* Node-Red-Dashboard Team - Chart node